daniel-dara/easyXml/README.md

 ## Documentation

-For now, this readme and the example program are the only documentation.
-I have written the example program, <code>examples/example1.cpp</code>, such that it shows simple uses for (nearly) all of easyXml's current features.
-I will add more code to the sample program as new features are implemented.
+For now, this readme and the example programs are the only documentation.
+I have written the example program <code>examples/easy_example.cpp</code> to explain the most simple usage of easyXml.
+The source <code>examples/complete_example.cpp</code> provides a more in depth look at easyXml's functionality.
+I will add more code to the complete example program as new features are implemented.
 Eventually I plan to produce formal documentation.

 ## Development Notes